Terms and Conditions

 Electrical & electronic equipment

 An EU directive is in place relating to recycling waste electrical and electronic equipment ('WEEE').
 WEEE should not be disposed of with general domestic waste as sending this to landfill harms the environment.
-WEEE should instead be sent via proper channels in order for items to be recycled; this saves energy and resources and avoids hazardous materials from WEEE going to landfill.
+WEEE should instead be disposed of via the proper channels in order for items to be recycled; this saves energy and resources and avoids hazardous materials from WEEE going to landfill.
 Under the EU directive the UK must minimise the amount of WEEE which is disposed of as unsorted municipal waste and achieve a high level of separate collection of WEEE.
 On items of electronic equipment which you buy you will see the symbol:

 This symbol means you should not dispose of this product in your dustbin with your mixed domestic waste.
 You should dispose of this product separately.
 We have joined the national distributor 'take back' scheme operated by Valpak.
 This scheme promotes a network of collection facilities where you will be able to dispose of WEEE free of charge and it will be sent for recycling.
 We do not offer in-store take back, so our couriers and delivery drivers won't be able to take away your waste electrical equipment from you.
 For information on your nearest collection facility please visit www.recycle-more.co.uk or call 03450 682 572.
 Alternatively, contact your local authority.
-In helping to separately collect WEEE you will be playing a key role in ensuring that recycling as required by these new rules takes place and the amount of WEEE being land-filled is reduced, thereby helping to improve the environment. www.recycle-more.co.uk also offers top tips and advice on all aspects of recycling, making it easier and quicker to protect our environment and recycle more!
+In helping to separately collect WEEE you will be playing a key role in ensuring that recycling as required by these rules takes place and the amount of WEEE being land-filled is reduced, thereby helping to improve the environment. www.recycle-more.co.uk also offers top tips and advice on all aspects of recycling, making it easier and quicker to protect our environment and recycle more!

 JD Williams offer a free of charge take back scheme for all waste portable batteries.
 Simply bring back your waste batteries in person (batteries cannot be posted) to: JD Williams, Griffin House, 40 Lever Street, Manchester M60 6ES.
 A waste portable batteries collection container is situated at security in which waste portable batteries can be deposited.
 Alternatively, you can find your local waste portable battery recycling facility at www.recyclenow.com